 When reading with your child at the early stages:

-5. Encourage the child to look at the initial letters of unknown words or to have a guess according to context.
-If still not correct, and then help out.
+- Encourage the child to look at the initial letters of unknown words and help them with those sounds.

 Because of the nature of our school, classes are of mixed age groups.
 If, on entry, the child has attended a previous school, placement will be guided by the records received from the previous school.